Summary

 Shifting from the consideration stage to the purchase one is usually characterized by adding a product to the cart or starting the first step of the checkout process.

-For both of these actions, you can strengthen your customers’ buying decision by triggering a video with an incentive.
+For both of these actions, you can strengthen your customers’ buying decisions by triggering a video with an incentive.
 In this situation, go for a money-related opportunity, such as offering a coupon code for another product.
 This way, you can also increase your average order value!

 Client Testimonial Videos

-Zendesk argues that 90% of respondents who read online reviews said that positive reviews influence their buying decisions.
+Zendesk argues that 90% of respondents who read online reviews said that positive reviews influence their online buying decisions.
 Pretty impressive, right?
 Now, think about how much more effective it could be watching these testimonials in video form.

-Tutorials & Product Specifications
+E-commerce Tutorials & Product Specifications

 A complex product needs to be understood by your audience in order for them to see its value.
 What better and easier way to do this than displaying a video on your product page!
 It can show your audience how to use the product, potential use cases, and other such answers.